toby the PTSD service dog

 Just a Few of our Dogs Who Have Become Service Dogs

-Below are our dogs who have gone on to be trained as service dogs.
-Some have gone to veterans, some to first responders, and some have been purchased privately and been trained at the owner’s expense.
+Below are our trained service dogs.
+They help veterans and first responders.
+Some are purchased privately and trained at the owner’s expense.

 chocolate lab service dog with handler and trainer